 We are actively working to create new wetland habitats, providing homes and food for wildlife and helping achieve a wide range of other benefits for people living around the Forth.
-Much of this work is currently being delivered through the Inner Forth Landscape Initiative.

 We're working to safeguard and improve special places for nature.
 Each Futurescape contains a range of initiatives in addition to our reserves.
 The combination of these creates better conditions for wildlife across the countryside.

-Futurescapes is all about collaboration.
 There are many organisations and people involved in managing land in the Inner Forth.
 Our challenge is working together to find ways of making more space for nature.
 To achieve this we’re working with:

 Saving special places

 How can built development leave the natural environment in a better shape than it was before?
 This is the question at the heart of Defra’s recent consultation on ‘biodiversity net gain’.
 We know from the State of Nature 2016 report ...(read more)Posted 01/03/2019 by Simon Marsh

 What will the new NPPF mean for places, people and nature?